saqib-28/Real-Time-Bitcoin-Transaction-Fee-Prediction/README.md

-# 🔮 FeeFlow – Real-Time Bitcoin Transaction Fee Estimator
+# 🔮 FeeFlow – Real-Time Bitcoin Transaction Fee Prediction

 **FeeFlow** is a deep learning-powered web application that accurately predicts Bitcoin transaction fees based on live mempool data and transaction-specific features.
 It empowers users to make informed decisions, avoid overpayment, and minimize confirmation delays by estimating optimal fees tailored to current network conditions.